Robo3D/User-Manuals/docs/source/R2/operation/index.rst

    :alt: Select Network Status
    :align: center

-  * Copy that number into your browser navigation bar, and it will bring you to a web app to see all things with your Robo R2
+  * Copy that number into your browser navigation bar, and it will bring you to the web dashboard for your printer.
+From here you can slice files, manage plugins, and whole lot more!

 -----------
 Using print bed adhesion
 -----------

-The Robo R2 has a print bed adhesion PEI plate already installed with your printer.
-These will usually last about 4-6 months depending on use.
+The Robo R2 now ships with the Heated Bed v2, which comes with a sheet of BuildTak preinstalled.
+BuildTak generally does not require adhesives to maintain a good bond with your filament.

-   - In order to make sure you get good adhesion of your print, make sure to wipe the print bed adhesion with a damp cloth before every print.
+   - To ensure you get good adhesion with your print, wipe the print bed surface with a damp cloth before every print.
-   - If your prints have a hard time sticking to the bed, you can use a method to roughen the surface by using a 2000 grit sand paper and lightly sanding the top surface then cleaning off with a damp cloth.
+   - If your prints have a hard time sticking to the bed, clean the print bed surface with isopropyl alcohol and a paper towel to remove any oils that may have built up.

 ------------
 Removing the print
 ------------

-When the print is complete and cooled down, carefully remove the print bed with both hands and set on a flat surface.
+When the print is complete and cooled down, carefully remove the print bed with both hands and set it on a flat surface.
 Use the provided spatula to carefully remove the print at its borders.
 Then, slowly work your way underneath the print until it’s loose.
 Don’t force the print loose by pulling it up directly up from the print bed, since this may cause your print to break.

 .. image:: images/removing-print-r2.gif
    :alt: Removing Print